aleron75/redlog/README.md

     redlog log 2018-03-14 2.5 1234 d "Fixed nasty bug"

+Alternatively you can use time start-end format:

+    redlog log 2018-03-14 0900-1130 1234 d "Fixed nasty bug"

 ## Contributing
 Contributions are very welcome; refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for further details.